-Change of Program/Major

-Declared Students enrolled at the College may change their program or major at any time during a regular semester.
+Change or Addition of Program/Major Declared Students enrolled at the College may change their program or major, or may add an additional major at any time during a regular semester.
 Request forms are available at the Admissions & Registration Office.